-- (a) training programmes to ensure competency commensurate with the roles and responsibilities of management, air traffic controllers, and all other involved personnel under the planned FRMS; and (b) an effective EPMS communication plan that: - (b) an effective FRMS communication plan that; - (1) explains FRMS policies, procedures and responsibilities to all relevant stakeholders; and - (2) describes communication channels used to gather and disseminate FRMS-related information.
+- (a) training programmes to ensure competency commensurate with the roles and responsibilities of management, air traffic controllers, and all other involved personnel under the planned FRMS; and - (b) an effective FRMS communication plan that; - (1) explains FRMS policies, procedures and responsibilities to all relevant stakeholders; and - (2) describes communication channels used to gather and disseminate FRMS-related information.

 The Director General, in exercise of the powers conferred by Section 17(1) of the Civil Aviation Authority Bahamas Act, 2021 (No. 2 of 2021) hereby issues the foregoing amended regulation.

-Issued the 1st day of July 2021
+Issued the 1st day of March 2023

-(for) DIRECTOR GENERAL CIVIL AVIATION AUTHORITY BAHAMAS
+DIRECTOR GENERAL CIVIL AVIATION AUTHORITY BAHAMAS